 Mr. Sauder has a Master's of Business Administration degree from Duke University, and an undergraduate degree from Miami University.
-A long-term resident of Fulton County, Ohio, he is the Immediate Past President of the Archbold Rotary Club.
+A long-term resident of Fulton County, Ohio.
 Mr. Sauder is the past Chairman of the American Home Furnishings Alliance, and Finance Committee Chair and current Board Member of the ProMedica Health System.